thombruce/helvellyn/README.md

 # Helvellyn

-A Ruby on Rails based content management system.
+A Ruby on Rails based content management system that exposes a customisable API for publishing content.

+## Dependencies

+- Ruby
+- Ruby on Rails
+- Vue.js
+- Vuex
+- Vuetify
+- Webpack

 ## TODO: